-The Oakleigh Centre Accommodation Service provides respite service provides for short to medium term periods for people aged over 18 who have primarily an intellectual disability.
+OC Connections Community Living Service provides respite for short to medium term periods for people aged over 18 living with a disability.
 Respite is provided in our Accommodation Service for the purposes of:

 - Providing a positive experience for the person receiving care;

 - Providing temporary relief to both family members and other persons whom a person with a disability may be living with;

 - Providing the carer with the opportunity to perhaps have a holiday themselves, or recover from surgery or a medical condition, or just have a break from their usual care arrangements.